louis-mulder/Xpra-VDI-Netes-old/README.md

        wget xz file centos-7-docker.tar.xz.
 URL:
        https://raw.githubusercontent.com/luxknight007/centos7/master/centos-7-docker.tar.xz.
 It should be
        also available in the other subdirectories ../vdi-xfce4 etc. The file is hardlinked to the other directories.
+    5) Create or provide in the subdirectory .../vdi-stp/ssl certificates (server.key and a ca.crt)
-    4) Go to ...../vdi-stp/deploy and edit the script xpra-proxy.sh
+    6) Go to ...../vdi-stp/deploy and edit the script xpra-proxy.sh
-    5) Edit the parameters which are now set to 'CHANGEME'
+    7) Edit the parameters which are now set to 'CHANGEME'
-    6) If images are already builded perform from this directory, ./xpra-proxy.sh
+    8) If images are already builded perform from this directory, ./xpra-proxy.sh
        Or use ./xpra-proxy.sh --buildimages=yes
        With this option build the images and pushed to the registry server.
 (Image names are the dirname of the directory where the Dockerfile resides)

+How to use:

+After deployment and demo users is set to Y you can do for example with a browser accessing a desktop: https://<external address>/desktop.html, you will see connect-page, fill in xpra-user01 and password only4now portnumber can be left empty.
+In the kubernetes cluster a pod will be starting but it will probably timeout because the image must be first in the local cache of the worker.
+Wait for 1 a 2 minutes and try again.
+Or perform first a docker pull <imagename> before accessing desktops and seamless sessions.

+On a linux desktop you use the Xpra client as follows:

+xpra attach wss://xpra-user01:only4now@<external ip-address>:443/desktop --ssl-ca-certs=< The ca_certs file contains a set of concatenated 'certification authority' certificates> See also man xpra.

+xpra attach ssh://xpra-user01:only4now@<external ip-address>:443/desktop (or seamless or seamless-office etc.)
+(tunneling with ssh through the pod is not possible, session is using paramiko and there is no sshd running in the pod)

+For using under Windows make first config-files with the options, see also the documentation on the web about Xpra.

 Some remarks: